1TSHARUKA/Emotive_Rhetoric_Replication/README.md

 These results reinforce the study’s conclusion that emotive rhetoric is deployed strategically in parliamentary settings.

-In our extension, we construct a new emotive dictionary using the the NRC Emotion Lexicon developed by Saif Mohammad <a href= "https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm"> (NRC Association Lexicon Link) </a>, applying the same Word2Vec-based embedding method to the UK parliamentary corpus.
+In our **extension**, we construct a new emotive dictionary using the the NRC Emotion Lexicon developed by Saif Mohammad( <a href= "https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm"> NRC Association Lexicon Link </a>), applying the same Word2Vec-based embedding method to the UK parliamentary corpus.
 We then compare the outputs and regression results of the original and extended dictionaries across all key components.

 Our findings show that dictionary choice significantly affects analytical outcomes—highlighting, for instance, higher emotive intensity in "Urgent Questions" and shifting topic-level rankings (e.g., elevated scores for “Freedom and Democracy”).
 These differences underscore how lexicon design influences interpretations of emotional language in political discourse.
 > More detailed comparisons, interpretations, and visualizations can be found in the accompanying project report.